alice01m/API-Testing-Portfolio/README.md

   - **Response Status Code:** Confirms that the API returns a 200 OK status code, indicating that the request was successfully processed.
   - **City Match:** Verifies that the returned weather data corresponds to the specified city ("London").
-  - **Essential Fields:** Checks that the response includes key weather attributes such as: temperature, humidity, weather description and wind speed.
+  - **Essential Fields:** Checks that the response includes key weather attributes such as: temperature, humidity, weather description, and wind speed.

 ### Test Results